gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Indy nodded.
 "We have to go find him."

-So it was that Noxy found herself picking her way down a side trail a few minutes later with Thokmay and the tiger in her wake.
+So it was that Noxy found herself picking her way down a side trail a few minutes later with Private Thokmay and the tiger in her wake.
 "Show them the shortcut to the fishpond," her mother had instructed her as she sent people in twos and threes to search paths that the *tralpa* might have taken.

 Noxy had nodded, still wondering how she had known that Big Blue was coming back.
 Two strides away, she'd heard Aft mutter an apology to his wife.
 "I